 - our appointed insurance company or companies that we may use to insure benefits

 - such other third parties whose services we may require from time to time, so that they can help us carry out our duties, powers and discretions in relation to the Scheme.

-Any processing performed by the National Grid Plc, UK Pensions Operations, service providers or other third parties will be governed by a data processing agreement in the form required by law, preserving any and all of your statutory data protection rights.
+Any processing performed by National Grid Plc, UKPO, service providers or other third parties will be governed by a data processing agreement in the form required by law, preserving any and all of your statutory data protection rights.

 How long we keep personal data for

 We must keep all personal data safe and only hold it for as long as necessary.
 To meet the requirements of both UK tax and pensions law, we must keep certain personal data (for example, details about the date a member joins the Scheme, their name and address, and details of benefits paid) for a minimum of six years.
-But, given the nature of pension schemes, the Trustee may be required to keep some of your personal information at least for the rest of your life and for an appropriate period afterwards.
+Given the nature of pension schemes, the Trustees may be required to keep some of your personal information at least for the rest of your life and for an appropriate period afterwards.

 However, we review the personal data held in relation to the Scheme on a regular basis in accordance with the Scheme’s data retention policy.
-If we conclude that certain personal data is no longer needed, that personal data will generally be destroyed.
+If we conclude that certain personal data is no longer needed, that personal data will generally be securely destroyed.